sbhark/aegisattackanalysis/README.md

 Features
 ===================
-Stores IP Addresses flagged by fail2ban and stores the IP information in a database.
+Stores IP Addresses flagged by fail2ban in a database.
 A basic web application will use the flagged IP database to display information such as number of attacks per IP, geo-location of IP, graph of daily total flagged IPs and the most offending IP.
 A daily report can also be sent out for the IPs that have been blacklisted during the day.